 I played this game with my preschooler.
 She is not ready for the preprimer sight word list yet, but she does know a few sight words and can sound out words that end with -at.
 (This is all thanks to the lessons we’ve been doing from my favorite preschool reading curriculum, Reading the Alphabet).

-Since she’s not ready for the games in the packet, I used the the free editable version and typed in my own words.
+Since she’s not ready for the games in the packet, I used the the free editable version and typed in my own words (email subscribers can find this for free in the subscriber library!).

 I was so pleased (and, admittedly, a bit surprised) at how well she did!
 She enjoyed the game so much that we played it three times.